 Octopus belong to the Cephalopoda class, which also includes species such as squid, cuttlefish and nautilus.
 More than 300 different types of octopus exist.
 They can be found in oceans all over the world in both shallow and deep water.
-The most common octopus people are generally interested in are the common Atlantic octopus, giant Pacific octopus, blue ringed octopus and the reef octopus.
+The most common octopus that people are generally interested in are the common Atlantic octopus, giant Pacific octopus, blue ringed octopus and the reef octopus.

 Common Atlantic Octopus

 The common Atlantic octopus has a large bulbous head and eight long tentacles, much like any other octopus.
 It differs from all other octopi because of its elaborate defense and predator-avoiding skills.
 Its most striking skill is its ability to hide from plain sight in the blink of an eye.
 The common octopus has a network of pigment cells rooted in its muscles that can change the color of its skin to match its surroundings instantly.
 If it's discovered by a predator, it squirts a cloud of ink to obscure the predator's vision, giving itself time to make an escape.
 In the worst-case scenario, if the common octopus is caught, it will severe its own tentacle to to distract the predator and regrow it later.